 The FPF Speaker Series highlights activities and research by our FPF instructors that cultivate skills for community engagement and promoting social justice.
 Presentations have included:

 - "The New ‘New Liberal Indian Woman’: The Glocalization of Chick Lit" presented by Dr. Srijani Ghosha (instructor for XENGLIS R1A)

 - "Arias for an Untold Want: The Queer Desire of the Diva Film" presented by Dr. Dolores McElroy (instructor for XFILM R1A/B)

 - "Teaching Octavia Butler in a Course on Colonialism and Science Fiction" presented by Dr. Aparajita Nanda (instructor for XGWS 50AC and XENGLIS R1B)

 - "From the Classroom to the Community, and Back Again: Reflections on American Cultures Engaged Scholarship" presented by Dr. Seth Lunine (instructor for XGEOG 50AC)

-Cal Dining: Brown's California Cafe is the closest to GBC to use your meal plan.
-There are many dining halls and cafe locations to use you meal swipes.
+Cal Dining: Brown's California Cafe is the closest (10 minute walk) to GBC to use your meal plan.
+But there are many dining halls and cafe locations across campus with flexible meal options.